Deni Avdija: Portland Trail Blazers (2024–present)

-Israeli national team career
+National team career

 Junior national team

 Although he had also been eligible to represent Serbia internationally, due to his father's background, Avdija chose to play for Israel because he had friends there and was more familiar with its language.
 He competed for Israel at the 2017 FIBA U16 European Championship in Podgorica.
 Avdija led the tournament with 12.6 rebounds and 5.3 assists per game, to go with 15.3 points per game.

 In April 2018, Avdija averaged over 17 points and nine rebounds for Israel at the Albert Schweitzer Tournament, an under-18 competition in Mannheim.
 In July 2018, he played at the FIBA U20 European Championship in Chemnitz, leading Israel to a gold medal.
 Avdija averaged 12.7 points, 6.4 rebounds, 1.1 assists and 1.3 steals per game, while earning a spot on the all-tournament team with teammate Yovel Zoosman.
 Later that month, Avdija competed at the FIBA U18 European Championship Division B in Skopje.
 Appearing tired from his previous tournament and lacking in endurance, he averaged 17.3 points, 7.4 rebounds, 3 assists and 1.4 steals per game.

 In July 2019, Avdija led Israel to a second straight gold medal at the FIBA U20 European Championship in Tel Aviv.
 He averaged 18.4 points, 8.3 rebounds, 5.3 assists, 2.4 blocks, and 2.1 steals per game, earning MVP and all-tournament team accolades, as the second-youngest player at the event.
 Avdija tallied 26 points, 11 rebounds and 5 steals against France in the semifinal, before recording 23 points, 7 assists, 5 rebounds, and 3 blocks against Spain in the final.

 Senior national team

 On 21 February 2019, Avdija made his debut for the Israeli senior national team, in an 81–77 win over Germany, during the 2019 FIBA World Cup qualification stage.
 On 24 February 2020, he recorded 21 points and eight rebounds in 24 minutes in an 87–63 victory over Romania during the EuroBasket 2021 qualifiers.

-His free throw shooting is not as strong as his otherwise versatile game; in 59 games for Maccabi, he averaged 59% from the free throw line and 33% from the 3-point zone.
+At the time, his free throw shooting was not as strong as his otherwise versatile game; in 59 games for Maccabi, he averaged 59% from the free throw line and 33% from the 3-point zone.